brianjohnson21/CryptoMarket/README.md

 ### 🚀 Release
-*The date of release should be around 15th December on the App Store, so be ready* 😎
+*The date of the release should be around the 15th December on the App Store, so be ready* 😎